 Decisions on asylum applications

-In 2011, a quarter of EU-27 first instance asylum decisions resulted in positive outcomes, that is grants of refugee or subsidiary protection status, or an authorisation to stay for humanitarian reasons.
-This share was somewhat lower (21 %) for final decisions (based on appeal or review).
+In 2012, just under one third (31 %) of EU-27 first instance asylum decisions resulted in positive outcomes, that is grants of refugee or subsidiary protection status, or an authorisation to stay for humanitarian reasons.
+This share was considerably lower (19 %) for final decisions (based on appeal or review).

 Data sources and availability

-The 1951 Geneva Convention relating to the status of refugees (as amended by the 1967 New York Protocol) has for almost 60 years defined who is a refugee, and laid down a common approach towards refugees that has been one of the cornerstones for the development of a common asylum system within the EU.
+The 1951 Geneva Convention relating to the status of refugees (as amended by the 1967 New York Protocol) has, for over 60 years, defined who is a refugee, and laid down a common approach towards refugees that has been one of the cornerstones for the development of a common asylum system within the EU.

 Since 1999, the EU has worked towards creating a common European asylum regime in accordance with the Geneva Convention and other applicable international instruments.
-A number of directives in this area have been developed, the four main legal instruments on asylum including:
+A number of directives in this area have been developed.
+The four main legal instruments on asylum — all recently recast — are:

-- the Reception Conditions Directive 2003/9/EC laying down minimum standards for the reception of asylum seekers;
+- the Reception Conditions Directive 2013/33/EU laying down standards for the reception of applicants for international protection;

-- the Dublin Regulation (EC) 343/2003 establishing the criteria and mechanisms for determining the EU Member State responsible for examining an asylum application lodged in one of the EU Member States by a third-country national (national of a non-member country) or stateless person.
+- the Dublin Regulation (EU) 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national (national of a non-member country) or stateless person.